0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Fetch Diversion.md

 # Diverting fetch requests

-Fetch diversion consists on tricking the victim into clicking a malicious link - created at-hoc - that will fetch the supposed request to a different API, eventually causing [DOM-based XSS](DOM-based%20vulnerabilities.md#DOM-based%20XSS), leaking secrets or making authenticated API call.
+Fetch diversion consists on tricking the victim into clicking a malicious link - created ad-hoc - that will fetch the supposed request to a different API, eventually causing [DOM-based XSS](DOM-based%20vulnerabilities.md#DOM-based%20XSS), leaking secrets or making authenticated API call.

 The vulnerability exploits [Path Traversal](Path%20Traversal.md) on the client-side in order to hijack legit API call to arbitrary APIs.